go-aah/docs/routes-config.md

 ### Section: not_found { ... }
 Mapping your custom `NotFound` implementation.
 It is when no matching route is found.
 If it is not set framework default is called.
 This is optional one.

-Create your controller and action method with param called `isStatic bool`.
-Framework tells you whether route is `static route` or `application route`.
+Create your controller and action of your choice.
+Then register in the routes config.
+You may call `IsStaticRoute()` in the NotFound action to know whether the incoming request is `static or application route`.

 `controller` and `action` is required value if `not_found` section is defined.
 ```bash